-Well tomorrow marks the day that we’ll finally come face to face with the boat we’ve been inspecting pixel by pixel over various computer images.
+Well, tomorrow marks the day that we’ll finally come face to face with the boat we’ve been inspecting pixel by pixel over various computer images.
 I soooooo hope it lives up to our expectations (actually – I know it will).
 We’re almost doing the sea trials and the survey – OMG!

 For over 10 years we’ve wanted an Oyster Yacht and for over 60 days we’ve wanted a specific Oyster Yacht.
 The time has now come to meet our dream in person.

 At lunchtime tomorrow, we fly from Stanstead Airport to Palma, Mallorca where we will be greeted by an Oyster Broker representative.
 We’ve been told that we can either go right to the boat or settle in at the hotel.
-Hubby’s response when I asked his thoughts were, ‘We should go right to the boat – shouldn’t we?’
+Hubby’s response when I asked his thoughts was, ‘We should go right to the boat – shouldn’t we?’
 He’s so cute.

-Yesterday hubby admitted that he’s nervous and excited
+Yesterday hubby admitted that he’s nervous and excited.